pauloabelha/gazebo_tasks/README.md

   - 1.4) Run Gazebo to check everything is okay:
     - `gazebo`
     (this should open gazebo an empty world)
+  - 1.5) Close Gazebo
-  - 1.5) Add the cafe_table model to the gazebo models folder
+  - 1.6) Add the cafe_table model to the gazebo models folder
     - `cp -r ~/gazebo_tasks/cafe_table ~/.gazebo/gazebo_models/cafe_table`

 2) Set up a task (TASK_NAME is the name of the task you want to set up (e.g. scooping_grains))